 Here are some comforting words for loss of pet:

-The loss of a pet is probably one of the first experiences of death a child will have and many people fail to understand how confusing and upsetting it is for them.
+The loss of a pet is probably one of the first experiences of death, family members and a child will have and many people fail to understand how confusing and upsetting it is for them.
 The way they react often depends on their age.

 It is important to let their teacher know as they may become upset at school.
 Although you are in the best position to judge how much to tell your child, it is best, to be honest about what has happened.